Philosophy of Mr. Simmel. Georg Simmel: biography and creative path. Social function of money

 1. Brief biography of G. Simmel

-Simmel wrote about 200 articles and over 30 books.
+Simmel wrote about 200 articles and more than 30 books.
 Let's name a few.
 "Social differentiation.
 Sociological and psychological studies" (1890), "Problems of the philosophy of history" (1892), "Introduction to ethics" in two volumes (1893), "Philosophy of money" (1900), "Religion" (1906), " Sociology.
-A Study of Forms of Socialization" (1908), "Philosophy of Culture" (1911), "Goethe" (1913), "Rembrandt" (1916), "Fundamental Questions of Sociology" (1917), "The Conflict of Modern Culture" (1918 ) .
+Study of forms of socialization" (1908), "Philosophy of Culture" (1911), "Goethe" (1913), "Rembrandt" (1916), "Fundamental Issues of Sociology" (1917), "The Conflict of Modern Culture" (1918 ) .

 Painting by Domenico Zampieri

-Born in Bologna on October 21, 1581, he studied at the Academy of the Carracci brothers.
-In 1602 he came to Rome with Annibale Carracci and helped him in painting the Palazzo Farnese; Domenichino lived in Rome for about thirty years ...
+Born in Bologna on October 21, 1581, he studied at the Academy of the Carracci Brothers.
+In 1602 he came to Rome with Annibale Carracci and helped him in painting the Palazzo Farnese; Domenichino lived in Rome for about thirty years...

-Production of an original art product
+Making an original piece of art

 Cultural and spiritual life of the Japanese